-Your RV may be equipped with an optional roof ladder.
+A roof ladder is standard equipment on your Solitude FW.
 The RV roof has decking under the rubber roof membrane to allow you to walk on the roof (with caution) to do maintenance.

-If your RV is equipped with a roof ladder:
+If your model is equipped with a Folding Roof Ladder: